herronjo/joshiehttp/README.md

   "api.example.com": {"type": "proxy", "location": "http://localhost:8080"}
 }
 ```

+# Scripting
+PHP, Ruby, Python, etc. is not supported in JoshieHTTP.
+Mainly because I didn't feel like adding them.
+Too much.
+So, to make up for that, I made the `.sjs` extension for scripting.
+It's just a .js file, but renamed.
+It runs in node.js, and all URL parameters are passed on as command line arguments to the script.
+You can go on from there, reading the arguments.
+It's all run server-side, and to send data back you just send it back in a `console.log();`.
+There's actually a lot you can do with this.
+Happy scripting!

+_Coming soon:
+JoshieScript in the .jspt format_

 # SSL
 If you wish for JoshieHTTP to run with SSL (who wouldn't?), create a directory named `ssl` in the same directory as `index.js`